Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 Important considerations:

-• Never exceed recommended doses of any nutrient during pregnancy
+• NEVER exceed recommended doses of any nutrient during pregnancy

 Forever Arctic Sea: Omega-3 Support for Brain Development